LamaV10/Timer/README.md

 # Requirements

 - Python with the dependencies from requirements.txt installed
-- Bash to execute the scripts
+- Bash to execute the scripts (but it's also possible to do it all manually)